viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 ---------------------

-A Kasper query result answer is an immutable, anemic object used by a query service to send back data to the requesting client, it ends with the suffix '**QueryAnswer**' (recommended).
+A Kasper query result answer is an immutable, anemic object used by a query service to send back data to the requesting client, it ends with the suffix '**QueryResult**' (recommended).

 **A Query result answer is part of a domain API**.

-A Kasper query result has to implement the interface **QueryAnswer** and can optionally defines some metadata using the **@XKasperQueryAnswer** annotation.
+A Kasper query result has to implement the interface **QueryResult** and can optionally defines some metadata using the **@XKasperQueryResult** annotation.

 **usage**

 .. code-block:: java
     :linenos:

-    @XKasperQueryAnswer( description = "A simple thing" ) public class ThingsQueryAnswer implements QueryAnswer {
+    @XKasperQueryResult( description = "A simple thing" ) public class ThingsQueryResult implements QueryResult {
         private final String name;

-        public ThingsQueryAnswer(final String nameOfThing) {
+        public ThingsQueryResult(final String nameOfThing) {
             this.name = nameOfThing;
         }